 The ear is housed in the temporal bone, which is the temporo- of temporomandibular joint.
 When the joint is out of alignment, excess pressure on the temporal bone can result in ear-related symptoms, though symptoms may also be caused by interference with the nerves that connect the ear to the brain, which run by the temporomandibular joint.

 Misdiagnosis is common.
-Patients often wander from physician and specialists depending on the location of the symptoms without finding relief.
-Diagnosis is both from symptoms, x-rays and EMG (electromyography—a measurement of tension in your muscles).
+Patients often wander between physicians and specialists depending on the location of the symptoms without finding relief.
+Diagnosis may include talking about symptoms, discussion of medical history, physical exam, x-rays and EMG (electromyography—a measurement of tension in your muscles).
 A definite diagnosis is essential in the approach to treatment.

 Airway obstruction may be a complicating or initiating factor in the “bad bite.”
 It can lead to snoring or sleep apnea and will need to be addressed in any successful treatment.